Taking Stereo Images

 If you do not include a subject at infinity, the minimum camera to subject distance can be reduced to 15 times the lens separation, (The 15 to 1 Rule) ie 1m for a 65mm lens separation, but do not include anything in the image that is more than 2m away from the camera, as this may cause eye strain when projected.

 Close-ups.
 Many stereo photos, of flowers or insects for example, are taken at a lens to subject of 30 to 300mm, which requires a lens separation of 2 to 20mm, from the 15 to 1 Rule.
 This is difficult to achieve with most 3D cameras.
-Hence the sequential method (described earlier) is generally used, preferably using a slide bar to get the separation and alignment correct.
+Hence the sequential method (described earlier) is often used, preferably using a slide bar to get the separation and alignment correct.
+For close-ups I now use a Panasonic GX7 camera fitted with the 3D lens, whose lenses are 10mm apart.
+I use 1.0 to 1.5mm spacers placed in the lens body to increase the lens to film distance.
+This enables focusing down from 150 to 90mm from lens to subject.

 Alignment of digital images.
 Pairs of stereo images direct from the camera need to be correctly aligned for comfortable viewing.I use StereoPhoto Maker, from http://www.stereo.jpn.org/eng/stphmkr/.
 It is free and very easy to use and the programme can be set to run automatically to align 50 or more images in a few minutes.
 It is generally best to examine each of the auto aligned images, and maybe tweak the images to get the best effect that you like.
 3D videos can be aligned using StereoMovie Maker, from the same website.